Astronomy Graduate Program

 a) University fellowships awarded by the Graduate School after April 1 for the following academic year.
 Nominations are determined in March by the Admissions Committee for incoming students and by the Fellowship Committee for existing students.
 These nominations are forwarded to the Graduate School by the Graduate Advisor.

 b) Teaching or research assistantships awarded by the department.
+Students must satisfy the official UT Graduate School's conditions for academic employment before they can be employed as a TA, AI, or GRA.
 Commitments of such aid for the following academic year are typically made during August.
 The chairperson of the Undergraduate Studies Committee is the coordinator for such teaching assistantships.
-Research assistantships are worked out between the student and the investigator.
+Research assistantships are worked out between the student and the research supervisor.

 c) Summer Session teaching and research assistantships (and occasionally university fellowships).
 These are awarded separately from the long-session financial aid, usually during late April, with essentially the same procedures as for long-session financial aid followed.

 d) Fellowships, scholarships, or summer appointments from sources other than the University of Texas.

 e) Small grants by the Graduate School for travel to learned society meetings or for research assistance (travel and/or equipment).
 These are awarded competitively two or three times a year, and notices covering deadlines, conditions of award, and application instructions are posted at appropriate times during the academic year.

 f) Small travel or research grants administered by the student's research group.